 Survivorship Universal Life

 John Hanock offers different options for survivorship universal life insurance, based on the Universal Life plans described above.
-The plan features are similar, except that instead of insuring one life, it is a survivorship life policy which means it insures two people on the policy and only pays out on the second to die.
-Plans include Survivorship UL (SUL), Protection SUL, and Protection SIUL.
+The plan features are similar, except that instead of insuring one life, it is a survivorship life policy which means it insures two people on the policy and pays out only on the second to die.
+Plans include Accumulation SVUL, Protection SUL, and Protection SIUL.

 List of John Hancock Life Insurance Policy Riders

 John Hancock offers a number of riders, in particular a series of living benefits riders, and the option to add the Vitality Plan to many of their policies.
 A life insurance rider is like an endorsement on an insurance policy; it may be included as part of a policy package, but often has a cost associated with it.
 You may have to request to add it to the policy or it may not be included.